-During Covid-19 virtual online consultation enables me to create a specific pain management plan especially suitable for those with chronic pain.
-Your self-treatment guidance package may consist of gentle yoga-based spinal exercises, Life style analysis and guidance on simple, practical and beneficial amendments, gentle Pranayama (Yoga breathing exercises) to boost your lungs and immune system), easy to implement nutritional suggestions and more.
-Right now is the time to enhance your general health and I remain available for continued support.
+I strictly follow COVID 19 government guidelines.
+Until further notice I offer online consultations to assess your symptoms and bespoke specific self-management advice via email follow up.
+Your specific self-help package may consist of gentle yoga-based spinal exercises, advice on how to easily implement practical and beneficial lifestyle adjustments, gentle effective Pranayama yoga breathing exercises to boost your lungs and immune system and nutritional suggestions and more.
+Right now is the optimal time to address chronic pain and other health issues and I remain available for continued support.

 Do you suffer from musculoskeletal pain and does this affect the way you move?
 Nature has made sure that pain is a warning signal we cannot ignore!